Lateral ventricles: Posterior horn of the lateral ventricle

-Inferior horn of lateral ventricle
+Inferior horn of the lateral ventricle

 The inferior horn of the lateral ventricle, or temporal horn, is the largest of the horns.
-It impinges on the temporal lobe in a lateral and anterior direction, initially inferiorly, until it comes within 2.5 cm. of the lobe's apex; its direction is fairly well indicated on the brain surface by the superior temporal sulcus.
-The horn lilts inferiorly towards its lateral edge.
-As a continuation of the interior side of the ventricular curve, the floor of the body of the ventricle becomes the roof of the inferior horn, hence the tail of the caudate nucleus forms the lateral edge of the inferior horn's roof, until, at the extremity of the ventricle, the caudate nucleus becomes the amygdala.
-The stria terminalis forms the remainder of the roof, which is much narrower than at the body - the choroid plexus moves to the medial wall.
-The tapetum for the temporal lobe comprises the lateral boundary of the inferior horn, on its way to join the main tapetum above the body of the ventricle (passing over the Caudate Nucleus as it does so).
-The majority of the inferior horn's floor is formed by the fimbria hippocampi (from which the fornix emerges), and then, more anteriorly, by the hippocampus itself.
-As with the posterior horn, the remainder of the boundary - in this case the lateral side of the floor - is directly in contact with the white matter of the surrounding lobe.
+It extends anteriorly from the atrium beneath the thalamus and terminates at the amygdala.
+The collateral eminence and hippocampus form the floor, which is separated from the hippocampus by a white matter layer called the alveus, whereas the roof is formed by the thalamus, the caudate nucleus, and tapetum.
+The stria terminalis forms the remainder of the roof, which is narrower than at the body, and the choroid plexus occupies the medial wall.

+The tapetum for the temporal lobe comprises the lateral boundary of the inferior horn, on its way to join the main tapetum above the body of the ventricle (passing over the caudate nucleus as it does so).
+The majority of the inferior horn's floor is formed by the fimbria of the hippocampus (from which the fornix emerges), and then, more anteriorly, by the hippocampus itself.
+As with the posterior horn, the remainder of the boundary (in this case, the lateral side of the floor) is directly in contact with the white matter of the surrounding lobe.